DensoSVIC/soafee-avp-blueprint/README.md

 - Automatically build an EWAOL AMI
 - Teams may share a deployment, and multiple users may independently customize and run the demo
-- Multiple cloud deployments may be evaluated without colliding
+- Multiple cloud deployments may be evaluated without colliding (see [Region Support](doc/regions.md))

 ## Technology Overview